ThePacielloGroup/cupper/content/patterns/serving.md

 ## Serving locally

 While you're creating content for your project, you'll probably want to see what the finished product looks like.
-Fortunately, **Infusion** is easy to serve locally using the `serve` command:
+Fortunately, **Cupper** is easy to serve locally using the `serve` command:

 {{<cmd>}}npm run serve{{</cmd>}}